 Atmel makes a neat little family of 8-bit microcontrollers called "AVR".
-They have several K of RAM, tens of K of ROM, run on a few millivolts, clock up to several Mhz, and are pretty cheap.
+They have several KB of RAM, tens of KB of ROM, run on a few milliamps, clock up to several Mhz, and are pretty cheap.

 My brother got me started on these back when he was in college using them for projects.
 He made a few development boards for me, to be able to quickly hook an AVR up to serial and the programmer, and pin headers for easily connecting peripherials.

 Since then I found a small company called PJRC who makes a development board called the "Teensy".
 It's a reasonable price for hobbyists, and nicely compact.
-They use the USB-enabled versions of the AVR, and have a very convenient programmer which works on all major operating systems.
+They use the USB-enabled versions of the AVR, which can be conveniently programmed over the same USB cable that connects it to the host at runtime, and the programmer software works on all major operating systems.
 Development iterations can be tested as fast as typing "make" and hitting the button on the microcontroller to re-flash it.